 Mount Isa Mines in Australia

-Earlier this year, Professor Tom Blenkinsop from the School of Earth and Ocean Sciences and PhD student Ben Williams travelled to Mount Isa Mines in Australia as part of a ten-day consultancy package.
+Earlier this year, Professor Tom Blenkinsop from the School of Earth and Environmental Sciences and PhD student Ben Williams travelled to Mount Isa Mines in Australia as part of a ten-day consultancy package.

 As well as undertaking some field work activity, Tom and Ben also delivered a CPD workshop to 14 mining geologists about possible controls on the ore bodies at Mount Isa Mines.